 - 3.1.1 Section 34 (6) of the Local Planning Regulations 2012 asks for details of actions taken under the 'Duty to Cooperate' requirement during the monitoring period.
 The Planning and Compulsory Purchase Act 2004 (as amended by Section 110 of the Localism Act 2011) places a legal duty on local planning authorities, county councils, public and prescribed bodies to engage constructively, actively and on an ongoing basis to maximise the effectiveness of Local Plan preparation in the context of strategic cross boundary matters.
-Appendix 2 includes a table of all of the DTC meetings that have taken place during the monitoring year. - 3.1.2 In line with the regulations, the council has formally consulted the prescribed organisations during consultation periods on emerging planning documents.
-The council has also consulted relevant bodies informally in the development of its policies and approach through duty to cooperate meetings. - 3.1.3 A wide variety of liaison and joint working with neighbouring authorities and other organisations is undertaken under the duty to cooperate
+Appendix 2 includes a table of all of the DTC meetings that have taken place during the monitoring year. - 3.1.2 In line with the Regulations, the Council has formally consulted the prescribed organisations during consultation periods on emerging planning documents.
+The Council has also consulted relevant bodies both formally via public consultation on the Regulation 18 Local Plan and informally in the development of its policies and more recently, discussions on the content of Statement of Common Grounds. - 3.1.3 A wide variety of liaison and joint working with neighbouring authorities and other organisations has been undertaken under the duty to cooperate.